-- King Asoka builds these pillars during his reign.
+- King Asoka had built these pillars during his reign.
 There are about 19 pillars still standing in the northern India.
-Among these pillars, pillar at Sarnath, Uttar Pradesh is most famous.
+Among these pillars, pillar of Sarnath, Uttar Pradesh is most famous.
 Ashok stambh (pillar) of Sarnath has been adopted as the national emblem of India.

 - The Ashok stambh was made from the sandstone.
 It is now preserved in a secure way.